Vowel: Roundedness

 Roundedness is named after the rounding of the lips in some vowels.
 Because lip rounding is easily visible, vowels may be commonly identified as rounded based on the articulation of the lips.
-Acoustically, rounded vowels are identified chiefly by a decrease in F2, although F1 is also slightly decreased.

 In most languages, roundedness is a reinforcing feature of mid to high back vowels rather than a distinctive feature.
 Usually, the higher a back vowel, the more intense is the rounding.
 However, in some languages, roundedness is independent from backness, such as French and German (with front rounded vowels), most Uralic languages (Estonian has a rounding contrast for //o// and front vowels), Turkic languages (with a rounding distinction for front vowels and //u//), and Vietnamese with back unrounded vowels.

 Nonetheless, even in those languages there is usually some phonetic correlation between rounding and backness: front rounded vowels tend to be more front-central than front, and back unrounded vowels tend to be more back-central than back.
 Thus, the placement of unrounded vowels to the left of rounded vowels on the IPA vowel chart is reflective of their position in formant space.

 Different kinds of labialization are possible.
 In mid to high rounded back vowels the lips are generally protruded ("pursed") outward, a phenomenon known as endolabial rounding because the insides of the lips are visible, whereas in mid to high rounded front vowels the lips are generally "compressed" with the margins of the lips pulled in and drawn towards each other, a phenomenon known as exolabial rounding.
 However, not all languages follow that pattern.
 Japanese //u//, for example, is an exolabial (compressed) back vowel, and sounds quite different from an English endolabial //u//.
 Swedish and Norwegian are the only two known languages in which the feature is contrastive; they have both exo- and endo-labial close front vowels and close central vowels, respectively.
 In many phonetic treatments, both are considered types of rounding, but some phoneticians do not believe that these are subsets of a single phenomenon and posit instead three independent features of rounded (endolabial), compressed (exolabial), and unrounded.
 The lip position of unrounded vowels may also be classified separately as spread and neutral (neither rounded nor spread).
 Others distinguish compressed rounded vowels, in which the corners of the mouth are drawn together, from compressed unrounded vowels, in which the lips are compressed but the corners remain apart as in spread vowels.